aruijter/delphi-web-library/app/tools/discoclient/README.md

 # DisCoClient
-A simple Windows client for consulting the packages and releases of the DisCo framework.
+A simple Windows client for working with the packages and releases of the DisCo framework.
 In this initial version, due to the current actual usage, the authentication is handled by a json file and currently only username/password authentication is supported.
 In a later stage this client will become fully compliant with OAuth2

 ## Configuration
 The configuration needs to be provided by the json file named DisCoClient.config that needs to be placed in the same directory as the executable.